edgedb/easy-edgedb/README.md

   },
 ```

 Right now we only have three `City` objects, so this is no problem yet.
 But later on we will have more cities and we will have to use `FILTER`.
-We will learn that in later chapters.
+We will learn that in the next chapter.

 # Chapter 2 - At the Hotel in Bistritz

 We continue to read the story as we think about the database we need to store the information.
 The important information is in bold:

 >Jonathan Harker has found a hotel in **Bistritz**, called the **Golden Krone Hotel**.
 He gets a welcome letter there from Dracula, who is waiting in his **castle**.
 Jonathan Harker will have to take a **horse-driven carriage** to get there tomorrow.
 We also see that Jonathan Harker is from **London**.
 The innkeeper at the Golden Krone Hotel seems very afraid of Dracula.
 He doesn't want Jonathan to leave and says it will be dangerous, but Jonathan doesn't listen.

 Right away we see that we could add another property to `City`, and will write this: `property important_places -> array<str>;` It will now look like this: